-Philips Healthcare Informatics Incorporated, Foster City, California, was awarded a contract with a maximum value of $40 million for digital imaging network-picture archive and communication systems, components, system options and accessories, upgrades, training, maintenance services and installation.
-Using services are Army, Navy, Air Force, Marine Corps and federal civilian agencies.
+Gendex Dental Systems, Des Plaines, Illinois, was awarded a fixed-price with economic price adjustment contract with a maximum of about $13 million for digital and imaging systems.
+Using services are Army, Navy, Air Force and Marine Corps.
 The Defense Logistics Agency Troop Support, Philadelphia, Pennsylvania, is the contracting activity.

 Booze Allen Hamilton, Herndon, Virginia, is being awarded approximately $19 million for reports and other deliverables to Air Force Research Laboratory Intelligence Data Handling and Understanding Division while developing, testing and deploying survivable, integrated tools for the intelligence enterprise.
 The reports and deliverables will include the following: technical analyses, studies, assessments, capability gap analysis, and innovation recommendations.
 Air Force Materiel Command, Offutt Air Force Base, Nebraska, is the contracting activity.

 APIC Corporation, Los Angeles, California, recently announced the award of an optical clock development contract through a small business technology transfer from U.S. Defense Department and the Air Force Office of Scientific Research.

 BAE Systems Technology Solutions and Services Incorporated, Rockville, Maryland, is being awarded an approximate $33 million contract modification to exercise an option for engineering and technical services and supplies for the design, development, integration, test and evaluation, maintenance and logistics support of communication-electronic platform, equipment, systems and subsystems in support of the Naval Air Warfare Center Aircraft Division's Special Communications Requirements Division.
 The Naval Air Warfare Center Aircraft Division, St. Inigoes, Maryland, is the contracting activity.